Heavy fighter

-A heavy fighter is a historic category of fighter aircraft produced in the 1930s and 1940s, designed to carry heavier weapons, and/or operate at longer ranges than light fighter aircraft.
-To achieve performance, most heavy fighters were twin-engine, and many had multi-place crews; this was in contrast to light fighters, which were typically single-engine and single-crew aircraft.
-In Germany, they were known as Zerstörer ("destroyer").
+A heavy fighter is an historic category of fighter aircraft produced in the 1930s and 1940s, designed to carry heavier weapons or operate at longer ranges than light fighter aircraft.
+To achieve performance, most heavy fighters were twin-engined, and many had multi-place crews; this was in contrast to light fighters, which were typically single-engined and single-crew aircraft.
+In Germany, these larger fighters were known as Zerstörer ("destroyers").

-The heavy fighter was a major design class during the pre-World War II period, conceived as long-range escort fighters or heavily-armed bomber destroyers.
-Most such designs failed in this mission, as they could not maneuver with the more conventional, single-engine fighters, and suffered heavy losses.
+The heavy fighter was a major design class during the pre-World War II period, conceived as long-range escort fighters or heavily armed bomber destroyers.
+Most such designs failed in this mission, as they could not maneuver quickly enough against single-engine fighters.
 Most notable among such designs was the Messerschmitt Bf 110, which suffered great losses during the Battle of Britain.
 An exception was the American Lockheed P-38 Lightning, which proved an effective heavy fighter; even against smaller, lighter, single-engine aircraft and particularly in the Pacific theater.

 Many twin-engine heavy fighters found their niche as night fighters, especially in the bomber-destroyer role; or as fighter-bombers, roughly analogous to modern strike fighters.
 Among such conversions was the Bf 110, which served as a relatively successful night fighter, ground attacker, and fighter-bomber for most of the war; and the Bristol Beaufighter, which emerged as a major anti-shipping strike fighter of the Royal Air Force.
-Some heavy fighters did find success in the roles they were designed for; the de Havilland Mosquito, simultaneously developed as a light bomber, fighter and photo-reconnaissance aircraft, excelled in its originally-proposed role as a fast light bomber.
+Some heavy fighters did find success; the de Havilland Mosquito, simultaneously developed as a light bomber, twin-engine fighter and photo-reconnaissance aircraft, excelled in its originally proposed role as a fast light bomber.

 Although not always contemporaneously referred to explicitly as “heavy fighters,” nearly every single combatant of WWII fielded or experimented with twin-engine multi-role combat aircraft.